 How to join WWDC sessions

-Apple has said that the new WWDC 2020 format will deliver a "full program with an online keynote and sessions, offering a great learning experience for our entire developer community, all around the world".
+Apple has said that the WWDC 2021 format will deliver a "full program with an online keynote and sessions, offering a great learning experience for our entire developer community, all around the world".